Meitei Pangals: Etymology

-The word Pangal was historically used by the Meitei to denote all Muslims.
-It is a corruption of the word Bangal as Bengalis were and are the only Muslim-majority ethnic group in the wider region.
-In Assam and Cachar, they used to also be referred to as "Mei-Moglai" (Mughal Meitheis).
-Outside of India, they can be found in Bangladesh's Moulvibazar District (particularly southern Kamalganj) where they are referred to as "Khai Bangal".
+The word Pangal is thought to be a corruption of the word "Bangal", indicating the original place of origin of Meitei Pangals.
+In Assam and Cachar, they are also be referred to as Mei Moglai (Mughal Meitheis).
+Outside of India, they can be found in Bangladesh's Moulvibazar District (particularly southern Kamalganj) where they are known as Khai Bangal.

 History

-In the 17th century, Meitei Prince Sanongba requested aid from Cachari King Dimasha Prataphil to defeat his brother King Khagemba.
-Dimasha Prataphil was aware of Khagemba's military strength and knew that his forces alone could not win.
-Hence, he requested the Nawab of Taraf, Muhammad Nazir to send forces to his aid, who were then dispatched under his brother Muhammad Sani.
-In the war.
-Muhammad Sani was defeated and King Khagemba took him and his 1000 troops as POWs, Later King Khagemba allowed the Muslim soldiers to settle in the valleys of Manipur.
-In the meanwhile Burmese army broke a war against Kangleipak in Kabaw valley.
-King Khagemba asked the brave soldiers to help Meitei army to fight with Burma (Myanmar).
-They agreed and fought the battle alongside the Meitei army.
-Fortunately, Meitei army won the battle.
-King Khagemba was very happy with that and his highness gave the name Pangal ("Pangal"= Strength in Meitei language).
-Through marriage, adopting the Meitei language and various local practices, which did not violate Islam, the Muslim soldiers were eventually naturalised as the Meitei Pangals.
-The etymology of the name is also interesting as some say it account from a Persian source states that the name Pangal was given due to their fortitude in battle, and the Pangal means ‘strength’ in Meitei language.
+In the 17th century, Meitei Prince Sanongba requested aid from Dimasa Cachari King Prataphil to defeat his brother King Khagemba.
+Dimasa king Prataphil was aware of Khagemba's military strength and knew that his forces alone could not win.
+So, he requested help from the Nawab of Taraf, Muhammad Nazir.
+Nazir supplied 1000 troops, who were placed under the command of his brother Muhammad Sani.
+Sani was defeated and King Khagemba imprisoned him and his soldiers.
+Later, King Khagemba allowed the Muslim soldiers to settle in the valleys of Manipur.
+Meanwhile, the Burmese army attacked the Kabaw Valley.
+King Khagemba asked the Muslim soldiers to help the Meitei army.
+They agreed and fought alongside the Meitei army and were victorious.
+Khagemba was very happy with that and bestowed the name Pangal on the Muslim soldiers.
+Through marriage, adoption of the Meitei language and local practices which did not conflict with Islam, the Muslim soldiers were eventually naturalised as the Meitei Pangals.

 The Meitei Pangals were result of two Muslim migrations in 1606 and 1724.
 Manipur provided shelter to Shah Shuja, the Mughal prince who fled (and was pursued) to save himself from the wrath of his brother Mughal Emperor Aurangzeb.
 According to Henry Rule Kathe, Muslims are the result of intermixing (melting pot) of Muslims coming in different eras from different directions – Bengal, Arakan, Cachar and Manipur itself.
 Silk-spinning was a trade widely practised by them.

 The Meitei Pangals of Manipur devastated and were taken as slaves by the invading Burmese armies.

 While some Muslims were already living in Manipur, there was a significant influx of Muslims from 1660 onwards, as refugees followed the deposing of the Mughal Shah Shuja (Shangkusum) of Hindustan, who lost a war of succession to Aurangzeb.
 Shuja's flight is significant in the Islamic folklore of both north east India and Bangladesh.